josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 Critically, however, _I might not be able to make your tests faster_, but I'll certainly try, and I'll give you great starting points that your team can continue to work on.

-If your tests take 45 minutes, I don't know that they'll ever take just one minute, but think of how nice it would be to cut that time in half.
+If your tests take 45 minutes, I don't know that they'll ever take just one minute, but think of how nice it would be to cut that time by twenty or thirty minutes!

-If your tests take 5 minutes, how nice would it be if they took just 2.5 minutes?
+If your tests take 5 minutes, how nice would it be if they took just 1.5 minutes?

 I'd like to help you, and get some practice doing this on a wide variety of applications, so I can build a guide to help other engineers figure this all out for themselves!